-Investigations into the music and activities of the composer Gustav Mahler, particularly his conducting career, form the largest part of David Pickett's research and writings, and are listed on a separate page.
-Click here to display in a new window.
+Investigations into the music and activities of the composer Gustav Mahler, particularly his conducting career, form the largest part of my research and writings, and are listed on a separate page (see menu).

-David Pickett also writes a Blog on various themes, including music and technology.
+I also occasionally write a blog on various themes, including music and technology.

 Jean Sibelius and Finnish Music

 The Recordings of the Sibelius Symphonies issued during the Composer’s Lifetime.
 “Sibelius Now” Conference, Lahti, Finland, September 2005.